 We test all recommended products and services independently and exhaustively.
 If you buy through our links, we might receive compensation.
 Our recommendations are not influenced by monetary considerations.
 Learn more.

 Buying lab-grown diamonds can be overwhelming.
 There is a lot to learn, and it’s easy to make the wrong purchase decision.
-Conversely, if you know how to inspect and evaluate diamonds, you will undoubtedly both save money and end up with a much better product.
+On the other hand, if you know how to inspect and evaluate diamonds, you will undoubtedly both save money and end up with a much better product.

-That is why we have written this step-by-step guide to buying a lab-grown diamond.
+That is why we have used our decades of experience as diamond buyers to write this step-by-step guide to buying a lab-grown diamond.
 Now you can buy the perfect lab-grown diamond!
-We’ve written it in sections so you can skip steps if you are already well-versed in some aspects of the diamond buying process.
+We’ve written it in sections so you can skip steps if you are already well-versed in some aspects of the diamond-buying process.

 When you’re ready to buy, make sure to check out our list of current sales and discounts on lab-grown diamonds and jewelry.